Tasman Limited: Change in ownership

-Decline & withdrawal
+Decline and withdrawal

 During the 1960s and 1970s, increased private car ownership and an improving road network contributed to the declining patronage of passenger rail services in Tasmania.
 In 1956/57 the TGR began withdrawing regional and branch line passenger services as they were no longer viable.
 Consequently, additional stops were gradually added to the Tasman Limited timetable which had the effect of slowing the journey down.
 This made it increasingly unattractive for travellers who were constrained by time.

 In December 1974, the Tasmanian Government announced that all Hobart suburban rail services as well as the Friday and Sunday 'Evening Service' trains to and from Launceston would cease at year's end.
-This left the Tasman Limited and the Midland's Motor (a fortnightly diesel railcar service between Hobart and Parattah) as the only passenger trains operating in Tasmania.
+This left the Tasman Limited and the Midlands Motor (a fortnightly diesel railcar service between Hobart and Parattah) as the only passenger trains operating in Tasmania.
 Some exceptions were suburban services to the annual Royal Hobart Show in October (until 1977), and occasional special excursions chartered by schools and other community groups from time to time.

 In May 1977, the Transport Commission proposed to terminate the Tasman Limited service at suburban New Town, rather than at the Hobart Passenger Terminal.
 This was to enable construction of a slip-road through the Hobart Top Rail Yard and convert the Hobart station to a public car park.
 The railway unions fought against this plan and imposed a blockade of the slip-road site by positioning dis-used carriages across its path.
 The blockade was lifted when the Transport Commission agreed to union terms which, among others, included better marketing of the Tasman Limited to stem the flow of declining patronage.
 Another condition was that Federal assistance be sought for its continued operation.
 In August 1977, the Tasman Limited received a Federal Government subsidy to continue operating for six months and an advertising campaign was launched to encourage passengers back to the train.

 On 1 March 1978, Australian National assumed full operational control of the Tasmanian Railways.
 It quickly reduced the service from six trips a week to three due to low patronage and increasing losses (Tuesday, Thursday, Friday).
 On 12 July 1978, ANR announced that the Tasman Limited and Midlands Motor railcar service would cease operating by the end of the month.
 A public outcry followed and local politicians lobbied the Federal Government to persuade ANR to keep the service going.
 ANR stated that the only reason it was withdrawing the train was because it was unprofitable and would gladly retain the service if an on-going subsidy was provided at government level.